lawrennd/snippets/_address/includes/Applying_Model_Framework.md

 plt.legend()
 plt.show()}

 \notes{Now try to use the framework that we have derived to explain the two data-sets above.
-There is no right or wrong answer here, what we are looking for is a motivation of why you have made the choices that you have made and how this effects the conclusions that you can draw.}
+There is no right or wrong answer here, what we are looking for is a motivation of why you have made the choices that you have madeand how this effects the conclusions that you can draw.}

 \exercise{Would it make sense to split up the data-set in different regions and fit separate models If so, what is the criteria that you split the data using?}